Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/Overview.md

 - **Keep users in control**.
 Allow users to control their experience, understand any important decisions, and easily reverse actions the add-in performs.

 - **Design for all platforms and input methods**.
 Add-ins are designed to work on all the platforms that Office supports, and your add-in UX should be optimized to work across platforms and form factors.
 Support mouse/keyboard and touch input devices, and ensure that your custom HTML UI is responsive to adapt to different form factors.
+For more information, see [Touch](BestPractices.md#Touch).

 ##Design language
 We recommend that you adopt the Office design language and use our [UI toolkit](UIToolkit.md) to create custom HTML-based experiences in your add-ins.
-If your company already has a design language, you are welcome to use it, as long as the end result is a harmonious experience for Office users.
+If your organization already has a design language, you're welcome to use it, as long as the end result is a harmonious experience for Office users.

 ##Add-in building blocks